864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 IoT connects the nine technologies that automate the entire Industry 4.0 manufacturing process.

-As all the robots, tools, and devices which make up these nine core technologies have sensors and data processing & collection capabilities, we can connect them via IoT technology and bring them together in a harmonious loop.
+As all the robots, tools, and devices that make up these nine core technologies have sensors and data processing & collection capabilities, we can connect them via IoT technology and bring them together in a harmonious loop.

 IIoT